-On May 25, 2018, a new landmark privacy set of rules called the General Data Protection Regulation will come into force in the European Union.
+Since May 25, 2018, a new landmark privacy set of rules called the General Data Protection Regulation has come into force in the European Union.
 We are here to help our customers comply with GDPR through our robust privacy and security failsafes.1

 You may have been caught in the buzz around GDPR compliance.
 If you’re asking yourself: “What does this mean?”, relax, you’re not alone.
 We know the topic can be confusing and we’re here to break down what GDPR is and how it will affect your business.